Bucknell Hosts Pro-Antifa Lecture on the Eve of 9/11 Anniversary | Breitbart

 Bray spoke at Bucknell in a packed lecture hall on Tuesday night.
 Bray’s lecture, which was titled “The History and Politics of Militant Anti-Fascism,” included an overview of the evolution of “anti-fascist” movements from the 20th century to the present day.

-Isabella Carrega, the president of Bucknell University’s Conservative Club, told Breitbart News that Bray’s lecture was funded directly by the administration.
-Although the President’s Office at Bucknell regularly funds leftist speakers, Carrega claims that they rarely provide funding for right-wing speakers.
+Isabella Carrega, the president of Bucknell University’s Conservative Club, told Breitbart News that Bray’s lecture was funded directly by the student government.
+Although the student government at Bucknell regularly funds leftist speakers, Carrega claims that they rarely provide funding for right-wing speakers.

-Mark Bray’s presence at Bucknell serves as a reminder to campus conservatives of the inherent political biases woven into the administration.
-The President’s Office fully funds such left-wing speakers while denying Bucknell Conservatives Club monetary support and involvement when the club tries to host the right-wing scholars they deem “too controversial.”
+Mark Bray’s presence at Bucknell serves as a reminder to campus conservatives of the inherent political biases woven into the student government.
+The student government fully funds such left-wing speakers while denying Bucknell Conservatives Club monetary support and involvement when the club tries to host the right-wing scholars they deem “too controversial.”
 It is amazing to see how far the campus left is able to go without pushback.
 This is a group that actively goes about denying the right-wing’s ability to speak on campus; a group that shows themselves to be the totalitarians and fascists they claim to detest.

 Stay tuned to Breitbart News for more updates on this story.